-To get a better understanding of the entire process it is best to interact with various banks and Venture Debt funds to analyse the capital currently existing in the organization.
-It is also recommended to hire a venture lawyer who has worked extensively on venture debt deals since the lawyer will be able give the soundest advice on clinching the best possible terms.
+To get a better understanding of the entire process it is best to interact with various banks and Venture Debt funds to analyze the capital currently existing in the organization.
+It is also recommended to hire a venture lawyer who has worked extensively on venture debt deals since the lawyer will be able to give the soundest advice on clinching the best possible terms.

 List of active VCs in India

 Here is a list of top venture capital firms in India

 1) Helion Ventures